The Alexander Initiative

 Alexander Fellows who complete the program will earn a certificate of completion and continuing education units (CEUs).
 They will also acquire new skills, strategies, and resources to improve their classroom practice as a member of a vibrant professional learning community.

-All travel, housing, meals, and a $2,500 stipend are paid for by the Alexander Initiative.
+Room and board, $1,000 for travel, and a $2,500 stipend are paid for by the Alexander Initiative.

 Program Details and Benefits